Henry Booth: Biography

-1820-1830 building the railway
+1820–1830 building the railway

-Booth's father Thomas had been an original member of the L&M project original provisional committee in 1822.
+His father Thomas Booth had been an original member of the L&M project original provisional committee in 1822.
 Henry later replaced his father and quickly became noted for organisational and promotional skills and enthusiasm for the endeavour which was to an extent stalling by 1823 and least in part due to the difficulties and over-commitment of William James.
-Appointed as committee secretary and noted as becoming second only to Joseph Saunders in commitment to the project Booth was one of the four members of a working party sent to visit other railways at Bedlington Ironworks, Killingworth and Hetton colliery, returning with a report recommending steam locomotive haulage for the L&M. A meeting of 20 May 1824 accepted the report but also took the steps to forming a Joint Stock Company, Booth writing the prospectus which was issued on 29 October 1824.
+Appointed as Committee Secretary noted as second only to fellow corn merchant, Joseph Saunders, in commitment to the project Booth was one of the four members of a working party sent to visit other railways at Bedlington Ironworks, Killingworth and Hetton Collieries, returning with a report recommending steam locomotive haulage for the L&M. A meeting of 20 May 1824 accepted the report but also took the steps to forming a joint-stock company, Booth writing the prospectus which was issued on 29 October 1824.

 1825 saw Booth give up his corn merchant interests to concentrate on the L&M project.